 Private water supplies

 The local authority has a role in risk assessing and monitoring domestic or commercial private water supplies to ensure they comply with drinking water standards.

 The Council is responsible for reviewing and assessing the quality of outdoor air within the Borough and to determine whether local air quality meets required government standards.
 Further information relating to air quality in Burnley.

 Smoke control orders

 Many areas within the borough of Burnley are smoke control areas where you can’t emit smoke from a chimney unless you’re burning an authorised fuel or using ‘exempt appliances’, for example burners or stoves.
 The new Environment Act 2021 strengthens Local Authorities powers to take acton to reduce pollution from domestic burning.

 For more information on this, including lists of DEFRA exempt appliances and authorised fuels, please go to this link: http://www.gov.uk/smoke-control-area-rules

-A practical guide to open fires and wood burning stoves can be downloaded from the menu to the right, as well as a map detailing the smoke control orders within the borough can be downloaded (see downloads).
+A practical guide to open fires and wood burning stoves as well as a map detailing the smoke control orders within the borough can be downloaded (see downloads).